yangfanyfyf/ACO-VRPTW/README.md

 ### UpdatePheromone

-Only update the pheromone on the edge of the best route
+Only update the pheromone on the edge with the best route
 $$
 \tau_{ij}^{new} = \rho * \tau_{ij}^{old} + \Delta \tau_{ij}\\
 \Delta \tau_{ij} = \frac {Q}{TD}